|►||Choosing A Career|

 This course will equip students with the knowledge to:

-Psychiatric Nursing - DK874
+Mental Health Nursing - DK874

 The programme contains the essential elements that facilitate the development of professional knowledge, skills and attitudes necessary to meet the nursing needs of individuals experiencing a range of feelings, problems and conflicts.